 About the Contributor

-Leena Macklin, Feature Editor
+Leena Macklin, Reporter

 Leena Macklin is a junior at GEHS and this is her second year on the Wingspan staff, where she serves as the Feature Editor.